overture-stack/website/markdown/documentation/ego/installation/prerequisites/orcid.md

 title: ORCiD OAuth Setup
 ---

 All steps below are for setting up Ego with ORCiDs free, public API (not the paid membership API).
-For full details on setting up OAuth 2.0 with ORCiD, refer to the [Official ORCiD Documentation](https://support.orcid.org/hc/en-us/articles/360006897174-Register-a-public-API-client-application).
+For full details on setting up OAuth 2.0 with ORCiD, refer to the <a href="https://support.orcid.org/hc/en-us/articles/360006897174-Register-a-public-API-client-application" target="_blank">Official ORCiD Documentation</a>.

 For your convenience, we provide summary steps here:

-1. **Create an account with ORCid:**  If you don't already have one, set up an account on [ORCiD](https://orcid.org/).
+1. **Create an account with ORCid:**  If you don't already have one, set up an account on <a href="https://orcid.org/" target="_blank">ORCiD</a>.
 If you are an individual working alone with the Overture suite, you may use a personal account.
 However, if you work for a larger organization or institution, they may already have a designated account that you can or should use.
 Please consult your IT department if necessary.

 2. **Log into ORCiD:** Sign in to your ORCiD account.